-Rupture of the cranial cruciate ligament (CCL) is a common problem in dogs.
+Rupture of the cranial cruciate ligament (CCL) is a common problem and is the most common cause of a rear leg lameness in dogs.
 The cranial cruciate ligament in dogs is comparable to the anterior cruciate ligament (ACL) that is commonly injured in human athletes.
 Injury to this ligament in people is typically associated with some type of extreme trauma.
 In dogs, however, the ligament most typically ruptures during normal activities without any abnormal stress on the knee.

 The canine cranial cruciate ligament is thought to rupture because of continual stresses placed on the ligament during walking and running.
 This continual stress is primarily a result of the shape of the top of the tibia.
-The caudal or back portion of the top of the tibia is angled or sloped down hill.
-This is referred to as the caudal tibial slope. (figure 2) During weight bearing movement, the femur pushes into the caudal tibial slope.
-The pressure between the femur and tibia at this location causes the tibia to shift forward, producing repeated stress on the cranial cruciate ligament when weight is placed on the limb.
+The weight bearing portion of the top of the tibia is angled or sloped.
+During weight bearing movement, the pressure between the femur and tibia at this location causes the tibia to shift forward, producing repeated stress on the cranial cruciate ligament.
 This is believed to play a major role in rupture of the ligament in dogs.

 Two other important structures in the dog knee are the medial and lateral menisci.
-These are C- shaped pieces of cartilage located inside the joint between the femur and tibia that help to stabilize the knee. (figure 3) The medial meniscus is commonly damaged in association with rupture of the cranial cruciate ligament.
+These are C- shaped pieces of cartilage located inside the joint between the femur and tibia that help to stabilize the knee.
+The medial meniscus is commonly damaged in association with rupture of the cranial cruciate ligament in dogs.
 Meniscal tearing is painful and if a torn meniscus is identified at surgery it will be at least partially removed.

 What animals are most commonly affected?

 Medium to large breed dogs (e.g. retriever breed size) between the ages of 6 and 10 years are most frequently affected.
 However, dogs as young as 1 to 2 years old and of any size including toy and giant breeds can rupture their cranial cruciate ligament.
-Cats also will occasional develop limping because of a ruptured cranial cruciate ligament.
+Cats also can occasionally develop limping because of a ruptured cranial cruciate ligament.

 What are the common signs of a cranial cruciate ligament rupture?

-Dogs will typically develop a sudden onset of non-weight bearing lameness.
-This will usually improve over a few weeks.
+Dogs will typically develop a sudden onset of non-weight bearing or toe-touching lameness.
+This will usually improve to some degree with a few weeks of rest.
+However, the lameness will typically recur with return to normal activity.
 Occasionally, an animal’s owner will identify an abnormal incident that caused the lameness such as falling off a deck or stepping in a hole.
 Most often however no incident is identified and animals become lame while performing every day activities such as running and playing.

 How is a cranial cruciate ligament rupture diagnosed?